ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### SOCK_FILE

-This is the path of a socket used for communicaiton between processes.
+This is the path of a socket used for communication between processes.

 ##### CREATED